-As one of the major art centers in the world, New York is the ideal place to study modern and contemporary art and the business of art.
-Our programs emphasize object-based learning, interaction with art world professionals and real-time analysis of the art market in order to enhance exploration of the art world.
+As one of the major art centres in the world, New York is the ideal place to study modern and contemporary art and the business of art.

 Christie’s Education provides a range of support services focused on enhancing the overall student experience.
 Staff are available to help with a wide range of general inquiries regarding the courses offered and provide official enrollment verification letters and advice about accommodation, health insurance, immigration, and financial matters.